-If you already have found a car and want to know what the payments will be, try our auto loan calculator.
-If you want to find out how much your car is worth or want to check whether the price you were offered for your used car was fair, use the car depreciation calculator.
+If you have already found a car and want to know what the payments will be, try our auto loan calculator.
+If you want to find out how much your car is worth or check whether the price you were offered for your used car was fair, use the car depreciation calculator.
 Our gas calculator estimates your gas usage and the expenses of traveling by car.

 How much car can I afford?

 In practice, it is quite hard to give "a rule of car affordability."
-However, for the purposes of this car affordability calculator, we adopted the way of thinking that might be expressed in the following statement: In order to find how much car you can afford, you need to know the size of the loan you can take.
+However, for the purposes of this car affordability calculator, we adopted the way of thinking that might be expressed in the following statement: To find how much car you can afford, you need to know the size of the loan you can take.
 If you want to know how much you can borrow, you need to know how much you can repay each month.

 How to use our car affordability calculator?